oclipa/reactjs-cheat-sheet/README.md

 More specifically, a saga is an example of a **Generator**, which is a special form of function that allows code to be paused and resumed.

 The basic pattern for the Redux Saga approach is:
+1. A central saga file is created that exposes all other sagas:
+   * `export function rootSaga() { yield takeEvery(actionTypes.INITIATE_SOMETHING, doSideEffectsSaga); ...etc... }`
-1. A watcher is registered with the middleware:
+1. The sagas are registered with the middleware:
-   * `sagaMiddleware.run(watchSomething);`
+   * `sagaMiddleware.run(rootSaga);`
 1. An action is requested somewhere in the app:
    * `doSomething = () => { dispatch(actions.initiateSomething()); }`
 1. An action trigger id is returned by an action creator:
    * `initiateSomething = () => { return { type: actionTypes.INITIATE_SOMETHING, }; }`
-1. The watcher intercepts the action trigger id and triggers a related action:
-   * `function* watchSomething() => { yield takeEvery(actionTypes.INITIATE_SOMETHING, doSideEffectsSaga); }`
-1. The action performs side-effects and then returns a reducer trigger id:
+1. The watcher intercepts the action trigger id and triggers the related saga, which performs side-effects and then returns a reducer trigger id:
    * `function* doSideEffectsSaga() { yield sideEffect(); yield put({ type: actionTypes.COMPLETE_SOMETHING, }); }`
 1. The reducer intercepts the trigger id and triggers a related action:
    * `switch (action.type) { case actionTypes.COMPLETE_SOMETHING: { return updateStateOfSomethingInStore(state, action); } }`